P1 provisional licence

 There are 2 types of provisional licences—P1 and P2.
 The P1 licence is your first provisional licence, before you move onto P2.

 If you are under 25 years of age, you will need to book and pass your practical driving test to get your P1 licence.

-You cannot take a practical driving test until you have met the logbook requirements.
+You cannot take a practical driving test until are at least 17 years of age and have met the logbook requirements.